SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Experiments

 \subsection{Event Preprocessing}

-The preprocessing pipeline converts raw asynchronous event streams into sparse voxel grids suitable for 3D sparse convolution.
-We evaluate two spatial resolutions sharing identical architecture and 6-channel temporal surface features:
+The preprocessing pipeline converts raw asynchronous event streams into sparse voxel grids for 3D sparse convolution.
+It supports two spatial resolutions sharing identical architecture and 6-channel temporal surface features, and every controlled result in this paper is measured at the first:

-\begin{itemize}[leftmargin=*] \item $640 \times 640$ (primary): $C_\text{in}{=}6$ temporal surface features (Section~\ref{sec:voxelization}), $T{=}16$ temporal bins, spatially resized to $640 \times 640$, hot pixel filtering (pixels whose total event count exceeds $3\times$ the per-pixel mean across the recording are suppressed as sensor noise).
-This is the primary configuration, selected because it achieves the highest accuracy due to denser voxel grid occupancy (Section~\ref{sec:main_results}). \item Native $1280 \times 720$ (ablation): Same 6-channel features and $T{=}16$ bins, at the sensor's native resolution (no spatial rescaling).
-This isolates the effect of spatial resolution while controlling for feature representation. \end{itemize}
+\begin{itemize}[leftmargin=*] \item $640 \times 640$ (primary): $C_\text{in}{=}6$ temporal surface features (Section~\ref{sec:voxelization}), $T{=}16$ temporal bins, spatially resized to $640 \times 640$, activity-outlier voxel filtering (within each 33\,ms window, voxels whose event count exceeds three times that window's own mean events-per-voxel, with the threshold floored at three events, are suppressed). \item Native $1280 \times 720$: Same 6-channel features and $T{=}16$ bins, at the sensor's native resolution (no spatial rescaling).
+The pipeline supports this configuration and we release its voxelized data, but no result reported in this paper is measured at it. \end{itemize}

-The preprocessing pipeline handles the complete transformation from raw asynchronous events to clean sparse voxel grids: hot pixel identification and removal, temporal quantization into uniform bins, extraction of six statistical features per active voxel (event counts, timestamps, and temporal variation per polarity), sparse coordinate assembly, and YOLO-format label alignment with sub-frame temporal correspondence.
-This pipeline is tailored to the FRED dataset's EVK4 sensor characteristics and annotation protocol; adapting it to other event camera datasets would require re-engineering the temporal alignment, resolution handling, and label format conversion stages.

 Common pipeline.
 The continuous event stream is divided into non-overlapping windows of 33\,ms (one frame at 30\,FPS), aligned with FRED annotation timestamps.
-Within each window, event timestamps are quantized into $T$ uniform temporal bins:
+Windows are half-open, so an event whose timestamp falls exactly on a boundary belongs to the later frame; the window origin and the boundary search that resolves it follow the pinned voxel-construction source (Section~\ref{sec:repro}).
+Within each window, timestamps are made frame-relative and quantized into $T$ uniform temporal bins:

+where $t$ is the event's offset within its own window.
 Only voxels with at least one event are stored.
-The output is a pair: integer coordinates $\mathbf{C} \in \mathbb{Z}^{M \times 3}$ (ordered $[t, y, x]$) and features $\mathbf{F} \in \mathbb{R}^{M \times C_\text{in}}$, where $M$ is the number of active voxels.
-These are wrapped into a \texttt{SparseConvTensor}~\citep{spconv2022}.
-No dense tensor is allocated at any point; all data flows as coordinate--feature pairs (Figure~\ref{fig:preprocessing}).
+The output is a pair: integer coordinates $\mathbf{C} \in \mathbb{Z}^{M \times 3}$ (ordered $[t, y, x]$) and features $\mathbf{F} \in \mathbb{R}^{M \times C_\text{in}}$, where $M$ is the number of active voxels, wrapped into a \texttt{SparseConvTensor}~\citep{spconv2022}.
+The preprocessing path constructs no dense spatial H$\times$W or T$\times$H$\times$W feature grid; spatial data flow as coordinate--feature pairs (Figure~\ref{fig:preprocessing}).